 There have been fewer studies of two-sample tests for censored outcomes under finite population inference.
-To test Fisher's null hypothesis of no treatment effect for any unit, \citet{rosenbaum2002observational} proposed randomization tests for censored outcomes using a partial ordering, and \citet{zhang2005} established asymptotic Normality of randomization-based version of the logrank statistic.
-Both approaches require the assumption that the potential censoring times under both treatment arms are identical for each unit.
+To test Fisher's null hypothesis of no treatment effect for any unit, \citet{rosenbaum2002observational} proposed randomization tests for censored outcomes using a partial ordering, and \citet{zhang2005} established asymptotic Normality of the randomization distribution of the logrank statistic.
+Both approaches require the assumption of identical potential censoring times under treatment and control.
 Under this identical censoring assumption, Fisher's null hypothesis is sharp, the null distributions of test statistics (e.g., logrank statistic) are known exactly, and the asymptotics provides mainly a numerical approximation.
 However, as \citet{zhang2005} commented, the assumption of identical censoring can be violated due to toxicity or a side effect of either treatment.
-Studying the randomization distribution of the logrank statistic when the censoring times may not be identical under both treatment arms poses challenges because Fisher's null hypothesis of no treatment effect can be composite.
-Moreover, understanding the randomization distribution of the logrank statistic (even asymptotically) becomes more critical for inference because the exact randomization distribution is no longer known.
+When the censoring times can be different under the two treatment arms, Fisher's null hypothesis of no effect becomes composite.
+In this case, understanding the randomization distribution of the logrank statistic becomes more challenging, and in the meanwhile more critical for inference, because the exact randomization distribution is no longer known.